 Baked spaghetti squash with hot Italian chicken sausage and a homemade spicy tomato sauce, topped with parmesan cheese and baked till crispy on top

 I think spaghetti squash is delicious, although it’s not quite the same as the real deal.
 So, I appreciate it for what it is and don’t expect it to taste exactly like carb-y, doughy pasta.
 If you’re a “volume” eater, it’s absolutely the thing for you.
-One-fourth of this big pan of baked spaghetti squash has just 326 calories, plus 20 grams of protein and 9 grams of fiber.
+One giant serving (one-fourth of the pan!) of baked spaghetti squash has just 326 calories, plus 20 grams of protein and 9 grams of fiber.

 While I could never abandon my beloved pasta for spaghetti squash entirely, this baked spaghetti squash with Italian chicken sausage is a yummy, out-of-the-ordinary addition to my dinner menu.
 Making it is a bit of a labor of love since there are a few different steps.
 All of the steps are simple, though, and most of the cooking time is hands-off.